Oklahoma Healthcare Administration Certificate Programs

 Once you graduate with a degree or certificate in healthcare administration, you may be ready to jump into the world of healthcare and start checking out job openings.
 There are career paths at all levels of education, from entry-level jobs to high-level jobs that require an advanced degree and years of experience.
 By completing an internship as a student, you may be able to build your experience and start expanding your professional network.

 If you are taking your first steps in the world of healthcare, you may want to work as a patient representative.
-In Oklahoma, patient representatives earn an average of $31,120 per year (Bureau of Labor Statistics, 2017).
-Between 2014 and 2024, job openings for patient representatives are expected to increase 12% (O*Net, 2017).
+In Oklahoma, patient representatives earn an average of $33,600 per year.

 Those who study healthcare records and informatics may enjoy a career in healthcare records.
 Health records technicians process patient information and keep private data protected.
-Medical records technicians claim an average healthcare administration salary of $34,240 per year (BLS, 2017).
-By the year 2024, job openings for medical records technicians may swell 13% (O*Net, 2017).
+Medical records technicians claim an average healthcare administration salary of $44,300 per year.
+Over the decade leading up to 2028, job openings for medical records technicians are projected to swell 7%.

 In medical management, there are job openings at the departmental level, facility level, and executive level.
-Across the board, medical managers earn an average of $84,990 per year (BLS, 2017).
-O*Net anticipates a 13% jump in job openings by the year 2024 (2017).
+Across the board, medical managers earn an average of $95,180 per year.
+This profession is projected to see an 11% jump in job openings between 2018 and 2028.

 You’re looking for the next step in your healthcare career and you know that healthcare administration is the way to go.